 Another great way to enjoy an afternoon in Dakar is by browsing the busy markets or having a picnic in one of the beautiful parks.
-Hann Park and Zoo is a great place to take the kids, and the astonishing colours of Lake Retba make for a beautiful and intriguing sight for visitors of all ages, where tourists can watch the traditional salt harvesters at work.
+Hann Park and Zoo is a great place to take the kids, and the astonishing colours of Lake Retba make for a beautiful and intriguing sight for visitors of all ages.

 Become our Dakar Travel Expert